Marker Name

 Applying the marker

-| How to use this marker | The GSE marker consists of two components: a set of guiding questions and a 5-point mainstreaming scale, differentiating the levels of integration as negative, blind, sensitive, responsive, or transformative.
+| How to use this marker | The GSE marker consists of two components: a set of guiding questions and a 5-point scale, differentiating the levels of integration of GSE: negative, blind, sensitive, responsive, or transformative.
 The guiding questions help you see where your project currently stands and where it needs to improve.
 They are organized in a table with three columns, showing the three levels of integration.
-It is highly recommended to use these questions at the start of the project, as well as during annual planning processes and mid-term reviews.
+It is highly recommended to use these questions at the start of the project, as well as during annual planning processes , mid-term and end of project reviews.

-As all Helvetas projects must aim at reaching at least the level of sensitive, there are not guiding questions for the levels of negative and blind.
-Projects reaching responsive or transformative level should also discuss the questions from the lower levels.
+As all Helvetas projects must aim at reaching at least the level of sensitive, there are no guiding questions for the levels of negative and blind.
+Projects aiming for or reaching the responsive or transformative level should also discuss the questions from the lower levels.
 Here are the guiding Questions |

 |---|---|